 Rust - plant fungal disease

-Signs - Very descriptive these fungal diseases - looks like the plant is going rusty.
+Signs - Looks like the plant is going rusty (very descriptive these fungal diseases).
 Orange-brown pustules develop initially on the undersides of leaves.
 These may be unnoticed for some time, so by the time the pustules appear on the upper leaf surface and are noticed, the disease has taken hold.
 As with many fungal diseases that affect plant leaves, rust is not a particular disease but can be caused by any one of a whole group of different fungi.
 Different fungal species often have different host preferences and life cycles.

 Damage - Not usually a direct killer, but very unsightly and will affect growth, flowering and fruiting, badly affected plants can be so weakened they are unable to withstand winter frosts.